gorgarp/ChatGPT-Code-Review/README.md

 # ChatGPT-Code-Review
-Rust application to feed ChatGPT a full cloned repo, and have it review the code.
+Rust application to feed ChatGPT a downloaded github repo, and have it review the code.

 You will need an OpenAI API Key.